codeforequity-at/botium-connector-fbpagereceiver/README.md

 _Already integrated into Botium Box, no setup required_

-## Connecting Dialogflow Agent to Botium
+## Connecting your Facebook Messenger Chatbot to Botium

 Open the file _botium.json_ in your working directory and add the Facebook credentials and Redis connection settings.